Fireman (film)

 Fireman is a 2015 Indian Malayalam-language disaster film directed by Deepu Karunakaran and produced by Milan Jaleel under the banner of Galaxy Films.
 The film's shooting was completed in one day.

-It stars Mammootty, Unni Mukundan, Siddique, and Nyla Usha in the lead roles.
+It stars Mammootty, Unni Mukundan, Salim Kumar, and Nyla Usha in the lead roles.
 The music is composed by Rahul Raj.
 This movie is shortly based on the Chala LPG tanker disaster.

 Plot

 The movie starts off with Narendan Achari at a shop with his daughter who has been treated for a brain tumour.
 He is distracted for some time during which his daughter goes missing.
 In a frenzy, he rushes to the nearest police station but is frustrated at the officers' lack of effort to find her.

 On the same day, a fireman Lakshmanan Pillai has his send-off from service.
 Later, Achari is driving his car and finding his daughter.
 He causes an accident making an LPG tanker topple on the road.
 There are casualties and the police and the fire force arrive and try to contain the situation.
 However, the tanker springs a leak and a police officer inadvertently causes an explosion despite Pillai's best efforts to thwart this.
-Pillai gets kkilled in the ensuing explosion destroying his lower body.
+Pillai gets killed in the ensuing explosion destroying his lower body.
 Vijay, a fireman appears heroically on the scene and takes over the reins of averting the disaster.
 Vijay and the police force clash have conflict regarding the action plan to be taken.
 Eventually, Vijay is given complete reins of the project.
 Some time later, Achari appears and threatens to light up the area if his daughter is not found within two hours.
 Vijay tries to calm him, blaming the police for humiliating him.
 Later, residents at the jail learn of the gas leak and shout to get out.
 The police with the help of Iqbal calm them.
 Due to the mounting pressure, the tanker moves and the refinery technicians are able to check the tanker.
 Vijay stops it by decreasing its pressure to 60 cubic volume before it could blast.